Bakrog/subtask2/README.md

 Give super powers to your slash commands with `@openspoon/subtask2`

-## Installation

-Add subtask2 to your opencode config plugin array
+To install the plugin, add subtask2 to your opencode config plugin array

 ```json
 {